Krasnovvvvv/numerical-methods-in-physics/README.md

 # Numerical Methods in Physics

-Welcome to the "Numerical Methods in Physics" repository!
 This project contains C++ implementations of a variety of classic and modern numerical techniques, applied to physical problems encountered in laboratory courses and practical assignments.
 The codebase is designed with clarity, scalability, and reproducibility in mind

 ---